 Back pain and shoulder pain, ill-fitting clothes, low self-esteem are just some of the reasons large-breasted women undergo breast reduction or mammoplasty.
 The surgery removes excess skin and tissue, reducing the weight of the breasts so they project outward, not downward.
 One hurdle stands in the way of a good breast reduction result – the integrity of the skin.

 Large breasts stretch and thin the skin.
 Once the skin is compromised in this way, the weight of the breasts (even though reduced with mammoplasty) will tug against the thin envelope of skin and begin to droop again.

 If you’re looking to take a load off of your shoulders, literally, schedule a breast reduction consultation at our San Diego location.
-Both Dr. Lee and Dr. Reagan are experienced surgeons who use surgical mesh in order to achieve long-lasting results for their breast reduction patients.
+Dr. Lee is an experienced surgeon who uses surgical mesh in order to achieve long-lasting results for his breast reduction patients.